-software and multimedia programs will be introduced, examined and used.
-Topics will include: computer graphics; a brief examination of the psychology of color usage; hypertext linkages; integrating video, sound, clip art and animation into electronic presentations; linear video and multiscreen video.
+- This course will cover the use of presentation software to produce effective electronic presentations.
+A variety of presentation programs will be introduced, examined and used.
+Topics will include: computer graphics; a brief examination of the psychology of color usage; hypertext linkages; and integrating video, sound, clip art and animation into electronic presentations.